jonahlyn/Getting-and-Cleaning-Data/README.md

 How the data is processed
 -------------------------------------------
-This script creates two separate data sets as output.
+This script creates two separate data sets as output and stores the files in the output directory.

-### Tidy Data Set
+### tidy.txt

 The purpose of the first data set was to prepare (tidy) the data in the original data set for further operation and the creation of the second data set described below.